-In a piece for Campaign, Newsworks director of communications Rupert Smith highlights advertisers’ vital role in supporting trusted news brands as social media giants abandon fact-checking on their platforms
+In a piece for Campaign, Newsworks director of communications Rupert Smith highlights advertisers’ vital role in supporting trusted news brands to combat rising misinformation.

 With senior marketers raising the alarm about the prospect of ever more misinformation being allowed to propagate online, Smith encourages them to take seriously the pursuit of facts and the truth: “Unchecked, fake news spreads far too quickly across the industry.
 And often with the most serious of consequences, and none of them good.”